 Another thing is that you can use Auto-Tune in live mode.
 If you're performing vocals live, the plugin is powerful enough to yield near zero latency so that whatever comes back through your headphones is the low-latency real-time pitch correction of your performance.
 For this reason, you can use Auto-Tune even on stage.

 Auto-Tune is also a less time consuming plugin to use than Melodyne.
-It's Automatic Mode and Flex-Tune technology allows for pitch correction without any altering being done to the original timbre, vibrato, and so on of the orginal recording.
+It's Automatic Mode and Flex-Tune technology allows for pitch correction without any altering being done to the original timbre, vibrato, and so on of the original recording.
 All you need to do is adjust the amount that the plugin will automatically tune your performances or recordings.
 It's a great plugin for keeping things on the straight and narrow.
 And in Graphical Mode, you can use Audio Feedback to play back the tone of the pitches for you to draw comparison between your recordings and the perfect pitch itself.